Man Who Said ‘I’m Here To Kill A Mexican’ Won’t Be Charged With Hate Crime

-Two men, a father and a son, were brutally beaten with a metal bar wielded by another man because that person holds prejudiced views against Mexican persons.
-Yet despite the obvious nature and targeted racial attack, the assailant is not facing hate crime charges.
+Two men, a father and a son of Mexican descent, were brutally beaten with a metal bar wielded by another man because of his alleged racial prejudices.
+Yet despite the nature of the targeted racial attack, the assailant is not facing hate crime charges.

-Jose Lopez, 51, who owns Lopez Tires in Salt Lake City, was in the back of his store on November 27 when he heard screaming from his son, Luis Gustavo Lopez, who is 18-years-old.
+Jose Lopez, 51, who owns Lopez Tires in Salt Lake City, was in the back of his store on November 27 when he heard screaming from his son, 18-year-old Luis Gustavo Lopez.
 When Jose Lopez came to the front of the store, he discovered a stranger standing there, 51-year-old Alan Dale Covington.

 “I’m here to kill a Mexican,” Covington said, believing the Lopez family to be of Mexican heritage.

-Things escalated in the tire store, and Covington eventually beat the two men with the metal bar in his hand.
-A day later, Salt Lake City police found and arrested Covington, charging him with felony accounts of assault against the two Lopezes.
+Things escalated in the tire store and Covington eventually beat the two men with the metal bar in his hand.
+A day later, Salt Lake City police found and arrested Covington, charging him with felony assault for his attack on the two Lopezes.

-Therein lies the difficulty of charging Covington with a hate crime: under Utah state law, hate crime charges can only be applied when they accompany misdemeanor offenses, not felonies.
+State laws prevented Covington from properly being charged with a hate crime.
+Under Utah state law, hate crime charges can only be applied when they accompany misdemeanor offenses, not felonies.
 It’s a loophole that has long been a problem in the eyes of some lawmakers in the state.

 Non-sham Hate Crimes Law for Utah?
 It's your decision former Utah House Republican Speaker & current LDS Church lobbyist Marty Stephens.
 I ask you, are you OK with this feckless law or will you lead out with a Luis Lopez Hate Crimes Bill?
 Your call #utpol https://t.co/ys6cLtOQzH